What is an interest rate?

 - The type of investment.
 The same is true with investments.
 Typically, the lower the risk, the lower the potential interest rates you can earn.
 For example, a Certificate of Deposit investment is one of the most low-risk options, but you typically won't earn a huge rate of return.
 However, if you take a chance on an up-and-coming company, you could see a return if the company takes off.
 On the other hand, if the company doesn't do well, you may lose money.

-Racial discrimination and interest rates
+Racial disparities in interest rates

 It's unfortunate that factors outside of the market and personal creditworthiness may impact how lenders and others arrive at interest rates.
 However, this sort of systemic discrimination remains a problem, even today.